What are liens?

 Conclusion

 It’s important to hire an attorney who is familiar and can explain insurance liens and what your liability may be as a surrogate or intended parent in the contract.
-Tsong Law Group has extensive understanding of the world of insurance liens.
+As Fellows of the Academy of Adoption & Assisted Reproduction Attorneys (AAAA) and the Academy of California Adoption-ART Lawyers (ACAL), Tsong Law Group brings extensive expertise to the practice of surrogacy law.
+Our award-winning lawyers are licensed in California, New York, Illinois, Washington, Oklahoma, and Arizona.

 This article is for informational purposes only and should not be relied upon without additional research or consulting an attorney.
 This article is not legal advice and does not create an attorney-client relationship with the reader.